-I often feel like my love of books doesn’t get enough attention on this blog.
+I often feel like my love of books doesn’t get enough attention on this blog–and what better destination to use to change that than New Orleans, a city famous for inspiring writers and artists of all kinds?

 From seeking out quirky independent bookstores to buying books as souvenirs (even in languages I don’t read and have no intention of learning) to maintaining a “to read” list that is about a mile long at any point in time, suffice it to say that a love of reading is a big part of my life.

-I’m writing in first person, but most of this applies to Jeremy, too: he doesn’t consume books quite as voraciously as I do these days, but he’s a lifelong reader himself–in fact, back in our teenage dating days, we first started flirting with each other by one-upping each other on the Russian and Czech novels we had read.
+I’m writing in first person, but most of this applies to Jeremy, too: he doesn’t consume books quite as voraciously as I do these days, but he’s a lifelong reader himself–back in our teenage dating days, we first started flirting with each other by one-upping each other on the Russian and Czech novels we had read.

-I’ve wanted to incorporate more book-based content on the blog for awhile, and I can’t imagine a better destination to start with than New Orleans: whether it’s in-depth cultural books about New Orleans or simply novels set in New Orleans, this is a city that loves its stories, its authors, and its bookstores.
+I found plenty to choose from: whether it’s in-depth cultural books about New Orleans’ history or simply novels set in New Orleans, this is a city that loves its stories, its authors, and its bookstores.

-We spent quite a bit of our time in New Orleans focusing on its literary angles: if you follow us on Instagram (and if you don’t, you should!), you may remember us spending a whole day on Instagram Stories going on a self-led walking tour of the best independent bookstores within walking distance of the French Quarter (and we found a lot of them!).
+We’ve spent quite a bit of our time in New Orleans focusing on its literary angles: if you follow us on Instagram, you may remember us spending a whole day on Instagram Stories going on a self-led walking tour of the best independent bookstores within walking distance of the French Quarter (and we found a lot of them!).

 Today, I want to share some of the literary aspects of New Orleans: from the best books about New Orleans to the best New Orleans bookstores to add to your itinerary, here’s how to release your inner bookworm in New Orleans!